-The set consists of a CORE SWAGE (CSW-1), a standard flat base CORE SEATER (CS-1), a BOAT-TAIL PREFORM (BT-1), a REBATED BOATTAIL internal punch for the CS-1, a POINT FORM (PF-1) die with both RBT and FB external punches, and a LEAD TIP FINISHER (LT-1) die, which uses the same external punches as the PF-1.
+The set consists of a CORE SWAGE (CSW-1), a standard flat base CORE SEATER (CS-1), a BOAT-TAIL PREFORM (BT-1), a REBATED BOATTAIL internal punch for the CS-1, and a POINT FORM (PF-1) die with both RBT and FB external punches.

 An EXTERNAL PUNCH is held in the FLOATING PUNCH HOLDER (FPH-1-M or FPH-1-H), which comes with the press and screws down into the top plate of the press.
 For the -M and -S external punches under 3/8-inch caliber, a threaded bushing and steel ring are removed from the bottom of the punch holder, placed over the external punch, and then screwed back into the bottom of the punch holder to secure the punch.
 The punch holder screws into the press head, so the punch faces the ram.
-For -M and -S punches from 3/8-inch up, the bushing and ring are part of the punch assembly.
+For -M and -S punches from 3/8inch up, the bushing and ring are part of the punch assembly.
 For -H external punches, only a threaded bushing is used, without the steel ring.
 The external punch is the TOP punch in these systems.